open-ephys/bonsai-onix1-docs/articles/hardware/np1e/gui.md

 the desired electrodes, or select individual electrodes by clicking on them one-by-one.
 Once the electrodes to enable are selected, click on the `Enable Selected Electrodes` button in the right panel.
 At this point the selected electrodes should turn blue, indicating that they are now enabled.
-It is important to note that when electrodes are enabled, a number of previously enabled electrodes will be disabled due to channel constraints.
+It is important to note that when electrodes are enabled, some previously enabled electrodes will be disabled due to channel constraints.
 For more information, read the [Channel constraints](#channel-constraints) section above.